 I just finished reading Ian McEwan’s 1987 novel The Child in Time.
 It’s the first of his books that I’ve read that I haven’t loved automatically.
 Yet, the book poses questions that still has me thinking about it days after I’ve finished reading it.

-The Child in Time deals with a very compelling “McEwanesque” theme in which the protaganist’s life is irrevocably change by a single act not of his own doing.
+The Child in Time deals with a compelling “McEwanesque” theme in which the protaganist’s life is irrevocably change by a single act not of his own doing.
 In this case, Stephen Lewis, a successful children’s author’s, three year old daughter disappears one Saturday morning when the two are grocery shopping.
 His attention is averted for less than a minute and when he looks up again, she’s gone.
 The extraordinary ordinariness of the events leading up to that horrific moment and how the rhythm of every day life resumes for everybody except him and his wife Julia, becomes the structure on which the narrative is based.

-I suppose a part of me wanted an almost voyeuristic wrenching exploration of the emotional horror of this devastating act that befalls this family, but McEwan, of course, is much smarter than that.
+A part of me wanted an almost voyeuristic wrenching exploration of the emotional horror of this devastating act that befalls this family, but McEwan, of course, is much smarter than that.
 And this is not a facile or opportunistic examination of emotional devastation and nor is it a story that simply chronicles a family’s search for their lost daughter.

 What it is, is an exploration of time and how our emotional landscape and inner narrative lives in different moments in time.
 Childhood is also a place that lives in time.
 Julia moves to a cottage in the country side while Stephen, locks himself in his apartment where he drinks, watches television and clings to the memory of his daughter, a little girl that he will only ever know as a three year old.